 There is an unexplained joy, and also a bit of nervousness, as you get closer to the due date.
 You cannot wait to hold the baby in your arms, but at the same time, you fear the pain of labor and delivery.
 By now, you may already know about the process of labor and how your body changes at the time to bring the baby into the world.

-Childbirth comprises three stages, and the opening of the uterus, which allows the baby to come out, is a crucial one.
+Childbirth comprises three stages, and the opening of the neck of uterus (i.e., cervix), which allows the baby to come out, is a crucial one.
 Medically, this process is termed as cervix dilation.

 In this MomJunction post, we tell you how the cervix dilates, what are the signs, and the procedure to check the cervix for dilation.